FitzwilliamMuseum/fitz-being-an-islander/_research/conference.md

 ### Afternoon session: chair Vassiliki Sythiakaki
 {: .lead }

-14.30: Peter Tomkins (Postdoctoral Researcher, Department of Humanities, University of Catania), _“Neolithic Knossos: from legacy excavations to histories of people and place”_
+14.30: Peter Tomkins (Postdoctoral Researcher, Department of Humanities, University of Catania), _Neolithic Knossos: from legacy excavations to histories of people and place_

-14.55: Amy Bogaard (Professor of Neolithic and Bronze Age Archaeology, School of Archaeology, University of Oxford) and Valasia Isaakidou (Postdoctoral Researcher, School of Archaeology, University of Oxford), _“Farming and food at Knossos: the long-term story”_
+14.55: Amy Bogaard (Professor of Neolithic and Bronze Age Archaeology, School of Archaeology, University of Oxford) and Valasia Isaakidou (Postdoctoral Researcher, School of Archaeology, University of Oxford), _Farming and food at Knossos: the long-term story_

 15.20: John Pouncett, Knossos 3D model (title tbc)

-15.45: Todd Whitelaw (Professor of Aegean Archaeology, UCL Institute of Archaeology), Maria Bredaki and Andonis Vasilakis (both Emeritus Ephors, Ephorate of Antiquities of Heraklion), _“The Knossos Urban landscape Project: documenting the long-term development of the city”._
+15.45: Todd Whitelaw (Professor of Aegean Archaeology, UCL Institute of Archaeology), Maria Bredaki and Andonis Vasilakis (both Emeritus Ephors, Ephorate of Antiquities of Heraklion), _The Knossos Urban landscape Project: documenting the long-term development of the city_

 -----